-What do you plan to do with the money?
-To avoid seeming confrontational, you can say that it’s helpful to understand the client's expenses to effectively manage their assets.
-Under anti-money laundering (AML) regulations, you need to understand the nature and purpose of transactions in client accounts.
-A client isn’t required to provide a reason for a transaction, but refusing to explain why they’re withdrawing funds is a red flag.
+This question can feel confrontational, so consider softening your approach.
+Explain that you need to a clear picture of your client's expenses to manage their assets effectively.
+Anti-money laundering regulations require you to understand the nature and purpose of transactions in client accounts.
+Although a client isn’t required to provide a reason for the transaction, refusing to explain why they’re withdrawing funds is a red flag.

-How will you pay your expenses once the funds are in your bank account?
 When you’re directed to send funds to a client’s bank account, ask where the money is going next.
-Answers involving mailing cash, bitcoin, gift cards, prepaid cards, or payments to an unknown third party are red flags.
+Answers that involve mailing cash, bitcoin, gift cards, prepaid cards, or payments to an unknown third party are red flags.

 Pay attention to the client’s circumstances.
-Sudden requests for funds may be more suspicious for clients who are recently widowed, divorced, or otherwise isolated or those who mention a new friend in their life.
-The same goes for clients with a personality susceptible to risky ventures, such as “get-rich-quick” investments, or those who have previously been the victim of a scam.
+Sudden requests for funds may be more suspicious if your client is recently widowed, divorced, or otherwise isolated or if they mention a new friend in their life.
+The same goes for clients who may be more susceptible to risky ventures, such as get-rich-quick investments, or who have been victims of a scam before.

-What are your plans for eventually replacing the funds?
 If your client says the funds will be returned soon, ask how they plan to do that.
-Where will they get those funds?
-Fraudsters perpetrating romance and lottery scams frequently assure victims that their money will be returned quickly.
+Where will they get the money?
+Perpetrators of romance and lottery scams frequently assure victims that they’ll return their money quickly.
 You could also discuss how a transaction will affect the client’s financial situation.

-Why is there a sense of urgency around this request?
 Fraudsters often tell victims they must act right away to receive a benefit.
 Some victims are told they’ll be arrested if they do not pay immediately.
-So, if a client is particularly anxious to get money, ask why.
-Frame the question as being helpful.
-For instance, say you would like to prevent a situation in which funds are urgently needed.
+So, if your client is particularly anxious to receive funds, ask why.

-To safeguard your clients’ best interests, you will want to report your suspicions about unusually large or frequent withdrawals to your compliance or legal resources.
-Such conversations can give you a clearer understanding of the situation and prevent loss of money to a fraudster.
+To safeguard your client's interests, be sure to report your concerns about unusually large or frequent withdrawals to your firm partner’s compliance or legal department.
+They can help you gain a clearer understanding of the situation and determine appropriate next steps.